futnpav/DevBootCamp/README.md

 # DevBootCamp
-Trainning projects for the developer bootcamp
+Trainning projects for the developer bootcamp.
+Day1 part 1: github